Which city is cheaper, Montanita or La Plata?

 In July, La Plata usually receives less rain than Montanitain January.
 La Plata gets 57 mm (2.2 in) of rain, while Montanita receives 78 mm (3.1 in) of rain each month for the winter.

 The spring brings many poeple to La Plata as well as Montanita.
-Plenty of visitors come to Montanita because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Montanita throughout the year.

 In the spring, La Plata is much colder than Montanita.
-Typically, the spring temperatures in La Plata in October are around 18°C (64°F), and Montanita is about 27°C (81°F)in April.
+Typically, the spring temperatures in La Plata in October average around 18°C (64°F), and Montanita averages at about 27°C (81°F)in April.

 In the spring, La Plata often gets more sunshine than Montanitain April.
 La Plata gets 167 hours of sunny skies this time of year, while Montanita receives 133 hours of full sun.